CMMC compliance requirements and cybersecurity controls for Department of Defense contractors

 The CMMC 2.0 framework is structured into three levels, each representing a different degree of cybersecurity maturity.
 To achieve these levels, organizations must implement controls and practices appropriate to their operations.
 Key points to consider are:

-Level 1 – Foundational: Level 1 focuses on safeguarding Federal Contract Information (FCI).
+Level 1 focuses on safeguarding Federal Contract Information (FCI).
 This level requires implementing basic cybersecurity practices, such as antivirus software and access controls.
 Organizations at this level must conduct annual security assessments with documented results.
-Organizations at this level may self-assess.
+Organizations at this level may self-assess.ย

-Level 2 – Advanced: Level 2 introduces additional controls for protecting Controlled Unclassified Information (CUI).
+Level 2 introduces additional controls for protecting Controlled Unclassified Information (CUI).
+CMMC Level 2 is based on the 110 security controls outlined in NIST SP 800-171 and is required for organizations handling Controlled Unclassified Information (CUI).
 Level 2 requires a more mature cybersecurity foundation.
 Organizations at this level must establish and document practices and policies to guide their cybersecurity efforts.
 They should implement and manage processes to detect and respond to common cyber threats effectively.
 If the organization’s CUI is critical to national security, the organization must complete, document, and submit a third-party party assessment every three years.
-If the CUI is not vital to national security, the organization may perform an annual self-assessment or hire a third party to complete the assessment.
+If the CUI is not vital to national security, the organization may perform an annual self-assessment or hire a third party to complete the assessment.ย

 CMMC provides a comprehensive approach to cybersecurity, ensuring that organizations have the necessary measures to protect sensitive information.
 Implementing CMMC controls can significantly reduce the risk of cyber threats, including data breaches, intellectual property theft, and unauthorized access.